Skip to main content

 Step 4: Final cleaning

-Before you give the surface a new coat of paint, you should do a final cleaning.
-If you have only sanded the surface, it is sufficient to remove loose paint residues and dust thoroughly.
-After using Painting the Past Remover or another chemical stain, you should also thoroughly clean the surface with water to remove any residues.
-Allow the surface to dry very well.
+Before you give the surface a new coat of paint, you should carry out a final clean.
+If you have only sanded the surface, it is sufficient to thoroughly remove loose varnishrests and dust.
+After using a chemical stain, you should also thoroughly remove any residue from the surface with water.
+Allow the surface to dry thoroughly.

 FAQ: Frequently asked questions